What is your story and how will you tell it?

 Beginning Acting: 10+ years old

 An introduction to performance including the basic tenets of stage presence including body, voice and imagination.
 Students will learn stage directions, rehearsal etiquette, beginning improvisational games and what it means to create a character for the stage.
-Beginning Acting students participate in the process of creating their scene for the main stage show.
+Beginning Acting students are the stars of their own stage production of our January and June shows at The Washington State School for the Blind.

 Musical Theatre (Recreational Track):